yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Problem 1: Designing the Graph ADT (20 Points) ###

 Now let’s take a look at the first two ADTs, *Node* and *Edge*.
-You are provided with an Xcode project called `GraphADT` in `problem-set-2/GraphADT`.
+You are provided with an Xcode project called `GraphADT`.
 Read the specifications and implementation for `Node` in `Node.swift`, representing individual vertices, and for `Edge` in `Edge.swift`, representing edges in the graph.

 Answer the following questions in `answers.txt`: